bowltd/SDK-Tutorials/README.md

 The repository is organized into different steps, each focusing on a specific aspect of using the BOW SDK:

-- `Step_0_Dependencies`: Scripts and instructions for setting up necessary dependencies needed for the tutorials.
+- `Step_0_Dependencies`: Scripts and instructions for setting up necessary dependencies needed for the tutorials based on your operating system and programming language.
 - `Step_1_Vision`: Sample applications demonstrating sampling and visualisation of images coming from Vision Modality.
+- `Step_2_Locomotion`: Sample applications combining sampling images from the Vision Modality with controlling Locomotion via the Motor Modality to navigate an environment.

 ## Getting Started

 ### Prerequisites